• ECTS

 Objectives

-Be able to model the relationship between a continuous, discrete or categorical response variable.
-Know how to implement a numerical method for estimating, testing, diagnosing, comparing and choosing a model within the framework of a GLM.
+Be able to model the relationship between a response variable, whether continuous, discrete, or categorical.
+Know how to implement a numerical method for estimation, testing, and diagnostics, and know how to compare and choose a model within the framework of a GLM.

 Read more